IBM/cics-bundle-gradle/README.md

  deploys them to CICS.

 ## Pre-requisites
- The plugin requires Gradle version 5.1 features and will not work correctly on earlier versions of Gradle.
+ The plugin requires Gradle version 5 features and will not work correctly on earlier releases of Gradle.

 ## Gradle Tasks
  The `cics-bundle-gradle-plugin` contributes the following gradle tasks.